-- · Milk, half pint, fat free or low fat, white or flavored - Fruit Juice, 4 oz (100%) - Fruit, canned or fresh, 1/2 cup - Main Course consistent of two servings of whole grain rich food or a whole grain/protein combosuch as rich foods such as a muffin, cereal/ grams, mini-pancakes, pancake-sausage, cereal/cheese stick, cereal/ yogurt.
+- Milk, half pint, fat free or low fat

+- Fruit Juice, 4 oz (100%)

+- Fruit, canned or fresh, 1/2 cup

+- Main Course consistent of two servings of whole grain rich food or a whole grain/protein combo such as rich foods such as a breakfast sandwich, muffin, cereal/graham snack, yogurt parfait, pancake-sausage, or cereal/ yogurt.

-Choices may be limited on delayed opening school days.
+Breakfast choices may be limited on delayed opening days.